-The Griffith Institute, at the University of Oxford, has been at the heart of Egyptology and Ancient Near Eastern Studies at the University of Oxford for over seventy-five years.
+The Griffith Institute, at the University of Oxford, has been at the heart of Egyptology and Ancient Near Eastern Studies at the University of Oxford for over eighty years.

 It is home to two major research projects, the Topographical Bibliography (Porter & Moss) and the Online Egyptological Bibliography (OEB), and a collaborating partner on the AHRC-funded project Artefacts of Excavation. (source:website)